swiftlang/swift-evolution/proposals/0427-noncopyable-generics.md

 1. A noncopyable type could not appear in the generic argument of some other generic type.
 2. A noncopyable type could not conform to protocols.
-3. A noncopyable type could not witness an associated type requirement.
+3. A noncopyable type could not be boxed as an existential.

 This proposal builds on the `~Copyable`  notation introduced in SE-0390, and introduces three fundamental concepts that together eliminate these